Dekant

 Are LPs taking the other side of my bet?

 Not directionally.
 LPs warehouse all sides simultaneously through the CFAMM invariant.
 Their P&L is dominated by trade fees and impermanent-loss-like exposure, not by which outcome wins.
-See For LPs.
+The math behind LP adds, removes, and the zero-baseline-loss reasoning is in the math docs.

 What collateral does the protocol use?